sergei-gots/task-2-3/README.md

 mvn tomcat7:run
 ```

-The servlet can be executed in browser by path http://localhost:8080/task-2-3/start
+The servlet can be executed in browser by path <a href="http://localhost:8080/task-2-3/start">http://localhost:8080/task-2-3/start</a>
 This is the start page.
 There are possibilities to validate data in the database and invoke /getCustomers-servide
 /GetCustomers end-point is available by path  `http://localhost:8080/task-2-3/getCustomer'